First Response Homeopathy Remedies To Use In A Disaster 2

 Nux vomica (Nux): Angry, irritable, driven and impatient.
 Irritable when interrupted or obliged to answer.
 Intolerant of others especially if they are perceived as being too slow or doing inappropriate things.
 Overindulgence in stimulants or alcohol.

-Staphysagria (Staph.): Suppressed anger and indignation following humiliation, insult or violation. also a key “go to” remedy for rape victims during disaster or war.
+Staphysagria (Staph.): Suppressed anger and indignation following humiliation or insult.
+Often needed by rape victims during disaster or war.

 Injuries and Wounds